-- McCorkle, Spirit of Catawba, and Presidential Scholarship: 2.7 cumulative GPA - Trustee, Deans, and Founders Scholarship: 2.5 cumulative GPA - Access Grant: 2.0 cumulative GPA
+- McCorkle, Spirit of Catawba, and Presidential Scholarship: 2.7 cumulative GPA - Trustee, Deans, and Founders Scholarship: 2.5 cumulative GPA - Pillars Scholarships and Access Grant: 2.0 cumulative GPA required GPA.

-Note: Cumulative GPA is reviewed at the end of each academic year.
-If a student does not meet the required minimum GPA for renewal, the financial aid office will issue a formal 'Warning' for the following academic year.
-The student's cumulative G.P.A. would then be reviewed at the end of the warning period for progress toward the required GPA.
 The financial aid office will determine if student remains on probation for another academic year or if the academic scholarship must be reduced.
 Students who have their scholarship reduced due to failure to make adequate progress toward the renewal threshold for their award may appeal their reduction.
 Students who wish to appeal must submit a written request for appeal along with any relevant documentation to the Office of Financial Aid for consideration by the Financial Aid Satisfactory Academic Progress Committee.